taektay/ee106/docs/lab2.rst

 RViz : ROS Visualisation Tool
 --------------

-In addition, the most useful visualization tool that is integrated in ROS, is the RViz.
-This tool is used to illustrate in real-time the published raw information that is published via the ROS topics under a predefined coordinate system.
+In addition, the main visualization tool that is used in ROS software development, is the RViz.
+This tool is used to illustrate the raw information that is published by the ROS topics, in real-time, with respect to a predefined coordinate system.
 To enable RViz you can perform in a separate terminal,

 .. code-block:: bash